wireshark/wireshark/packaging/u3/win32/README.txt

 There is a [self-]certification process for U3 packages which could be undertaken if there is sufficient interest for this package format.
 Wireshark could then be placed on Software Central - http://software.u3.com/SoftwareCentral.aspx?skip=1.

+UPX
+===

+If the Ultimate Packer for eXecutables (UPX) (http://upx.sourceforge.net) is downloaded and configured in config.nmake, the packaging process will pack all of the dll and exes before putting them into the U3 pacakage.
+This can significantly reduce the size of the U3 package - by about 40%.

 Known Issues:
 =============